St. Mary's NATIONAL CATHOLIC CHURCH

 as we forgive those who trespass against us.

-Bp.
-Tom: Deliver us, Lord, we pray, from every evil, graciously grant peace in our days, that, by the help of your mercy, we may be always free from sin and safe from all distress, as we await the blessed hope and the coming of our Savior, Jesus Christ.
+Bishop Tom: Deliver us lord from every evil and grant us peace in our day.
+In your mercy keep us free from sin and protect us from all anxiety as we wait in joyful hope for the coming of our Savior, Jesus the Christ.

 Breaking of the Bread.
 LAMB OF GOD (SUNG)